-As per Wikipedia, Google Authenticator is a software that uses two-step verification services using the Time-based One-time Password Algorithm (TOTP) and HMAC-based One-time Password Algorithm (HOTP) for accessing the account.
+Google Authenticator is a software that uses two-step verification services using the Time-based One-time Password Algorithm (TOTP) and HMAC-based One-time Password Algorithm (HOTP) for accessing the account.

-Two-step verification is also known as multi-factor authentication where a user can only access an account after he successfully presents several other evidence to an authentication mechanism apart from username & password.
+Two-step verification is also known as multi-factor authentication where a user can only access an account after he successfully presents several other evidence to an authentication mechanism apart from user name & password.

-If you are using Google Authenticator, you will notice an extra text box named “Google Authenticator Code” in your WordPress dashboard login window where you need to enter a code that is generated by GA app.
+If you are using Google Authenticator, you will notice an extra text box named “Google Authenticator Code” in your WordPress dashboard login window where you need to enter a code generated by GA app.

 HOW TO USE GOOGLE AUTHENTICATOR?